ktorio/ktor-documentation/topics/authentication.md

 > }

-### Step 4: Define authorization scope {id="authenticate-route"}
+### Step 4: Protect specific resources {id="authenticate-route"}

-The final step is to define the authorization for the different resources in our application.
+The final step is to protect specific resources in our application.
 You can do this by using the [authenticate](https://api.ktor.io/ktor-server/ktor-server-plugins/ktor-server-auth/io.ktor.server.auth/authenticate.html) function.
 This function accepts two optional parameters:

 - A [name of a provider](#provider-name) used to authenticate nested routes.